 - A. Intubation will be indicated for one (1) or more of the following: - 1.
 Airway Obstruction - 2.
 Respiratory Arrest and/or Failure - 3.
 Hypoxia and/or hypoventilation - 4.
 GCS < or = 8 in the context of trauma - 5.
 Need for prolonged ventilation support - 6.
 Severe hemorrhage with poor perfusion - 7.
 Severe flail chest or pulmonary contusion - 8.
 Multi-system trauma and abnormal mental status in which BVM cannot be used properly - 9.
-Inhalation Injury with erythema/edema at cords - 10.
+Inhalation injury with erythema/edema at cords - 10.
 Patient is at risk for aspiration/not protecting their airway - 11.
 Insufficient BLS airway patency, verified by capnography and/or pulse oximetry - 12.
 Airway edema resulting from respiratory tract burns or anaphylaxis - B. Contraindications: - 1.
 Suspected or untreated pneumothorax (intubation can cause or worsen a tension pneumothorax and ultimately death) - 2.
 Isolated medical respiratory arrest with prehospital reversible source (ex: suspected hypoglycemia or narcotic overdose) - 3.
 Maxillo-facial trauma with unrecognizable facial landmarks - 4.
 Patients actively seizing - 5.
 Patients with an active gag reflex - 6.
-Pediatric patient

-C. Procedure:

-- 1. Patient should be connected to continuous monitoring including: pulse oximetry, ECG leads, end tidal CO2 monitoring, and blood pressure throughout procedure - 2.
+Pediatric patient - C. Procedure: - 1.
+Patient should be connected to continuous monitoring including pulse oximetry, ECG leads, EtCO2 monitoring, and blood pressure throughout procedure - 2.
 Maintain c-spine if traumatic injury suspected - 3.
-All patients should be pre-oxygenated with 100% BVM and 6 L nasal cannula prior to intubation as possible.
-Do not hyperventilate the patient. - 4.
-Nasal cannula should continue through intubation attempt - 5.
-End tidal CO2 should be placed prior to intubation or supraglottic airway placement attempt - 6.
-The Bougie will be used for every intubation attempt for the adult patient when performing direct laryngoscopy. - D. A direct intubation attempt will consist of the introduction of the laryngoscope and endotracheal tube with Bougie or Bougie by itself, into the oral cavity with the intent of intubation. - E. One intubation attempt will be completed on patients in cardiac arrest before a provider can attempt placement of a supraglottic airway. - F. If the first attempt fails, the provider may either elect to make a second attempt at intubation or elect to place the supraglottic device or return to the BLS airway.
-This choice should be done with what has the best perceived likely successful effort. - G. A combined total of two (2) attempts to successfully intubate will be allowed per patient (including all provider attempts.) - H. After two (2) failed intubation attempts, the provider(s) will place either a supraglottic airway or return to a BLS airway.
+All patients should be pre-oxygenated with 100% BVM (or NRB if patient ventilating well) and 6 L nasal cannula prior to intubation as possible.
+Do not hyperventilate the patient - 4.
+Nasal cannula oxygenation should continue through intubation attempt

+- 5. End tidal CO2 should be placed prior to intubation or supraglottic airway placement - D. If CPR is ongoing, intubation should occur during CPR whenever possible.
+If pausing CPR to intubate, the pause should be the briefest period of time, with a goal of < 10 seconds or less. - 1.
+If multiple evaluations of a patient's airway are occurring, a patient should be bagged between airway evaluations, to minimize hypoxia and hypoventilation. - E. One intubation attempt will be completed on patients in cardiac arrest before a provider can attempt placement of a supraglottic airway (ALS providers) - F. If the first attempt is unsuccessful, the provider may either make a second attempt at intubation, place a supraglottic device, or revert to BLS airway techniques.
+The choice should be based on the best perceived likelihood of success. - G. A combined total of two (2) attempts to successfully intubate will be allowed per patient (including all provider attempts) - H. After two (2) failed intubation attempts, the provider(s) will place either a supraglottic airway or return to a BLS airway

 VII.
-Endotracheal Tube Placement Confirmation :
+Endotracheal Tube Placement Confirmation:

-- A. Endotracheal Tube Placement Confirmation will consist of three steps before placement may be considered confirmed.
+- A. Endotracheal tube placement confirmation will consist of three (3) steps before placement may be considered confirmed.
 The provider must complete all of the steps along with properly documenting each step on the patient care report. - 1.
-Visualize the endotracheal tube pass through the patient's vocal cords (if the vocal cords are visible) - 2.
+Visualize the endotracheal tube pass through the patient's vocal cords - 2.
 Confirm the presence of bilateral lung sounds with the absence of epigastric sounds through auscultation - 3.
-Have the presence of continuous capnography waveform while ventilating the patient
+Have the presence of continuous capnography waveform while ventilating the patient - B. Documentation of ETT placement should address all aspects of LEAD SD (Lung sounds, Epigastric sounds, Absent epigastric, Depth marking, Symmetrical chest rise, and Device confirmation e.g., capnography)